So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 Again, Kutaisi guides love to feature the Colchis Fountain.
 And whilst it is an impressive fountain, most, if not all, fail to mention the fact that it is on a roundabout!

 Driving in Georgia is most akin to that you see in many parts of Asia: erratic.
-This roundabout has about 4 connecting roads and is wide, meaning cars often drive round up to 4 or 5 cars abreast!
+This roundabout has about 4 connecting roads and is wide, meaning cars often drive around up to 4 or 5 cars abreast!
 To make it even more haphazard, the outer part of the roundabout road is also used as a car park!

 Enjoy views of the river from the many bridges

 White Bridge is the most famous in Kutaisi, featuring views over the iconic white stones in the path of the river below.
 The bridge itself features glass panes to see directly below and a cool hat-holding statue, which is great for a photo.
-This is also the only pedestrian-only bridge in Kutaisi.
+This is also the only pedestrian-only bridge in the city.

 Rustaveli Bridge is just upstream from White Bridge.
 And here you can go down to river level using the steps near the Tourist Information Centre on the eastern side of the bridge.